|

 Purpura--any of several hemorrhagic states characterized

-by patches of purplish discoloration resulting from extravasation of blood
+by patches of purplish discoloration resulting from extravasation

 Ecchymosis--1.